quangdangtranvn/petgen/bot.md

 ---

-``Would you like to expand this parser to support more commands like /train, /analyze, or even natural language like “What’s the prediction for 10, 22, and 11 on Trading Wining Secrects?!``
+``Would you like to expand this parser to support more commands like /train, /analyze, or even natural language like “What’s the prediction for 10, 22, and 11 on Trading Wining Secrects?!**87% Winrate AutoBot**``